mysonhushu/iamGenerator/README.md

-This is a project for create java bean clas.Just now it support mysql only. you This is a project for create java bean clas.Just now it support mysql only. you This is a project for create java bean clas.Just now it support mysql only. you can config the database information and run the main method. the program can a utomatically make out all the classe files of the database tables.
+This is a project for create java bean class.Just now it support mysql only. you can config the database information and run the main method. the program can a utomatically make out all the classe files of the database tables.
 By the way,it is building....